X-Carve or Shapeoko?

 The higher cutting area, higher Z travel, and higher gantry height make the Shapeoko 4 the clear winner in this section.

 The frame of the X-Carve is made of aluminum extrusions called Makerslide.

-The makerslide used by X-Carve has 40mm x 40mm section with 3mm thick aluminum.
+The Makerslide used by X-Carve has a 40mm x 40mm section with 3mm thick aluminum.

-The extrusions on Shapeoko 4 has a size of 85mm x 55mm with 5mm thick aluminum.
+The extrusions on Shapeoko 4 have a size of 85mm x 55mm with 5mm thick aluminum.

 Not only are the extrusions on the Shapeoko 4 bigger, but they are thicker.

 This results in a much heavier frame compared to the X-Carve.

 Now, unless you have a flimsy work table, a heavier CNC machine is better in terms of stiffness, vibration dampening, and performance in general.